mrvea/angular-service-layer/README.md

         }
     }
 ```
 This class adds a helper function to use string names to call a method from the service.
-The property types and count is maintained
-This is add to any root layers or sub root layers
+The property types and count are maintained.
+This is usually added to any root layers or sub root layers

 ### Generics